 Dear Montgomery County Taxpayer:

 To assist homeowners with their tax burden, the Homeowners’ Property Tax Credit Program is available to reduce taxes for those living on limited or fixed incomes.
 In addition to a State tax credit, households earning less than $60,000 may be eligible for the County Supplemental tax credit, which, combined with a special property tax credit for eligible senior residents, averaged $825 last year and benefited about 4,900 County residents.
-In fact, this year, we have lowered the eligibility age from 70 years old to 65 years old.
+For the Senior Credit we recently lowered the eligibility age from 70 years old to 65 years old, and doubled the credit from 25% to 50%.
+Another alternative for eligible Seniors is the Senior Property Tax Credit Deferral program, which allows one to defer to a future year the increase in tax from the previous to the current year.
+For all who are eligible, and not limited to senior citizens, there is now a Renter’s Credit program—for information about the Senior Property Tax Credit Deferral or the Renter’s Credit, you can call 311.

 We encourage everyone who believes they may qualify to apply for the Homeowners’ Tax Credit.
-Eligibility for residents will be determined by the State of Maryland when they apply.
-Call 1-800-944-7403 or go on the web to http://www.dat.state.md.us/, click on Forms and Applications, scroll down the page and click on Homeowners’ Tax Credit Application.
+Eligibility is determined by the State of Maryland.
+Call 1-800-944-7403 or go on the web to dat.maryland.gov, click on Forms and Applications, scroll down the page and click on Homeowners’ Tax Credit Application.

 Montgomery County continues to be one of the best places in America to live, raise a family, earn a living, and grow a business.
 We are working together to make a good County even better by living within our means while investing in schools, public safety, job growth, and help for the vulnerable among us.